 The Mill is the epicenter for coworking and entrepreneurship in Bloomington.
-One year in and the momentum is exciting!
+One year in, and the momentum is exciting!
 Bloomington is creative, altruistic, and full of potential.
 We’re ready to CREATE something, as evidenced by our growing community of makers and shakers.
-Our space provides connection and inspiration, rising the tides for all.
+Our space provides connection and inspiration.

 Every quarter, our members gather to share their successes and learn from each other.
 What happens behind these walls certainly does not stay behind these walls.
 Rather, it flows back out into the community, making real impact.
 This is the first of many profiles to come of local entrepreneurs and innovators, leveraging The Mill as a launchpad for their ideas.